Treeview Data Binding to Hierarchical Data

 This article explains how to bind the TreeView for Blazor to hierarchical data.
 Before continuing, make sure you are familiar with the treeview data binding basics.

-This approach of providing nodes lets you gather separate collections of data and/or use different models at each different level.
+The hierarchical data binding approach allows you have separate collections of data or different model types at each TreeView level.
 Note that the data binding settings are per level, so a certain level will always use the same bindings, regardless of the model they represent and their parent.

 Hierarchical data hold collections of the child items